Blobfolio/refract/README.md

 Conversion is done at pixel level; gamma and other metadata profile information is not factored or present in the converted copies, so is not supported.

-Refract implements [`libavif`](https://github.com/AOMediaCodec/libavif), [`libjxl`](https://gitlab.com/wg1/jpeg-xl), and [`libwebp`](https://chromium.googlesource.com/webm/libwebp/) directly so has comparable performance to each format's official standalone binaries (at similar settings).
+Refract implements [`libavif`](https://github.com/AOMediaCodec/libavif), [`libjxl`](https://gitlab.com/wg1/jpeg-xl), and [`libwebp`](https://chromium.googlesource.com/webm/libwebp/) directly so is comparable to using each format's official standalone binaries (at similar settings).
 There is some nuance under-the-hood, but Refract's encoding passes roughly correspond to the following third-party commands:

 | Encoding | Mode | Parallel | Comparable To Running |
 | -------- | ---- | -------- | --------------------- |